Sparse grid quadrature on products of spheres: Setting

+where $C$ and $p$ are non-negative constants independent of $\varepsilon$ and $d$.
+If~\eqref{eq-strong-tractability} holds then the infimum of $p$ is called the $\varepsilon$-exponent of strong tractability.

+Since, for a given finite set of points, quadrature with optimal weights yields an error no larger than that of \textsc{qmc} quadrature, strong tractability for arbitrary weight quadrature rules holds for $\Hilbert_{d,\gamma}^{(r)}$ whenever strong \textsc{qmc} tractability holds.
+In particular, as a consequence of a theorem of Kuo and Sloan \cite[Theorem 4]{KuoS05}, strong tractability for arbitrary weight quadrature rules holds for positive dimension weights $\gamma_{d,k}$ when

-Kuo and Sloan \cite{KuoS05} studied equal weight (\textsc{qmc}) quadrature on the space $\Hilbert_{d,\gamma}^{(r)}$, and found that it is strongly tractable if and only if $\sum_{k=1}^d\gamma_{d,k} < \infty$ as $d \To \infty.$ Hesse, Kuo and Sloan \cite{HesKS07} constructed sequences of \textsc{qmc} rules on this space, and proved that their worst case error converges at least as quickly as the Monte Carlo error rate of $\OrderH(n^{-1/2}),$ where $n$ is the cost of the quadrature rule in terms of the number of points.
+Hesse, Kuo and Sloan \cite{HesKS07} go on to construct sequences of \textsc{qmc} rules on the space $\Hilbert_{d,\gamma}^{(r)}$, and prove that their worst case error converges at least as quickly as the Monte Carlo error rate of $\OrderH(n^{-1/2}),$ where $n$ is the cost of the quadrature rule in terms of the number of points.

-The work of Hickernell and Wo\'znia\-kowski~\cite{HicW01}, and Sloan and Wo\'znia\-kowski~\cite{SloW01}, on the weighted Korobov space of periodic functions on the unit cube, and the work of Wasil\-kowski and Wo\'znia\-kowski~\cite{WasW99} on \textsc{wtp} quadrature on non-periodic functions on the unit cube, suggests bounds on the worst case error for our case of quadrature with arbitrary weights on the space $\Hilbert_{d,\gamma}^{(r)}$.
-We might expect quadrature with arbitrary weights on this space to be strongly tractable if and only if $\sum_{k=1}^d\gamma_{d,k} < \infty$ as $d \To \infty,$ and, in the case of exponentially decreasing weights, as studied here, we might therefore expect the optimal worst-case error to have an upper bound of order $\OrderH(n^{-r}),$ and a lower bound of order $\OrderL(n^{-r}),$ for $r > 3/2.$

-Our analysis below shows that these expectations for quadrature with arbitrary weights on $\Hilbert_{d,\gamma}^{(r)}$ can be met, and specifically, that our algorithm satisfies the upper bound suggested here.
+The work of Hickernell and Wo\'znia\-kowski~\cite{HicW01}, and Sloan and Wo\'znia\-kowski~\cite{SloW01}, on the weighted Korobov space of periodic functions on the unit cube, and the work of Wasil\-kowski and Wo\'znia\-kowski~\cite{WasW99} on \textsc{wtp} quadrature on non-periodic functions on the unit cube, combined with the observations above on strong tractability, suggests bounds on the worst case error for the case of quadrature with arbitrary weights on the space $\Hilbert_{d,\gamma}^{(r)}$.
+In the case of exponentially decreasing weights, as studied here, one might expect that for $r > 3/2,$ given $\delta>0,$ there exist points on $(\Sphere^2)^d$ yielding an optimal weight quadrature rule whose worst-case error would have an upper bound independent of $d,$ of order $\OrderH(n^{-r/2+\delta}).$ The specific form of this upper bound is suggested by the analysis of Sloan and Wo\'zniakowski of \textsc{qmc} rules on the torus \cite[Theorem 3]{SloW01}.
+The analysis in Sections 4, 5 and 6 below shows that the \textsc{da} algorithm satisfies the upper bound suggested here, given the sequences of point sets on $\Sphere^2$ used in the numerical examples of Section 6.